-GoFreeCredit talks a great deal about how they use encryption and advanced security measures, but they don’t provide any sort of third-party verification that this is actually the case.
+GoFreeCredit.com talks a great deal about how it uses encryption and advanced security measures, but it doesn’t provide any sort of third-party verification that this is actually the case.

 Identity Theft Protection

-TransUnion Credit Monitor includes a few ID protection features including ID theft insurance, Credit Lock (which prevents access to one’s TransUnion credit report), as well as Fraud Victim Specialists.
+TransUnion Credit Monitoring includes a few ID protection features including ID theft insurance, Credit Lock (which prevents access to one’s TransUnion credit report), and access to fraud victim specialists.